kushagrasarathe/fullstack-progress/Golang/README.md

 GOOS="windows" go build
 ```
 Here `GOOS` parameter is used to define which OS we want to build for.
 If we do nat pass this parameter, the command `go build` will create a executable for current OS.

+To see all other parameters use `go env` command in terminal.